 Surface water remediation is very similar to groundwater remediation, except it is far easier to access water above the soil.
 Surface water is exposed to many different elements.
 Still, water is a natural breeding ground for insects, bacteria, and other things that are generally harmful to humans.
 Surface water remediation matters because humans are more likely to contact surface water than they are with groundwater.
-Problems are a little bit simpler to find, and it may be a little bit easier to take care of them as well.
+Problems are a bit simpler to find, and it may be a little bit easier to take care of them as well.

 Sediment Remediation is a mix of water and soil remediation.
 When you mix the two, new circumstances are created, and thus new problems may arise.
-Contaminated sediment as soil, sand, organic matter or other material accumulates at the bottom of a water body containing toxic materials at high levels.
+Contaminated sediment as soil, sand, organic matter, or other material accumulates at the bottom of a water body containing toxic materials at high levels.
 Sediment Remediation can affect both the water and the soil.

-Some of Soil rehabilitation operation sites
+Some Soil rehabilitation operation sites

 - Urban environments